The Purpose and Benefits of Continuous Improvement in the Laboratory

-While lean methodology was initially developed for manufacturing environments, its principles are universally applicable across industries, and is now used in an array of settings and industries – from computer science labs to clinical laboratories.
+While lean methodology was initially developed for manufacturing environments, its principles are universally applicable across industries and is now used in an array of settings and industries – from computer science labs to clinical laboratories.

 The lean method to continuous improvement drives efficiency across the overall laboratory by optimising speed, cost, and resource allocation.
 The overall goal behind this continuous improvement initiative is to holistically activate laboratory efficiency by improving processes to eliminate time deficits, limit waste, and maximise workforce potential.

-3 benefits of continuous improvement in the laboratory
+What are the benefits of continuous improvement in the laboratory